 Near the end of last year, I found myself browsing bikes at Roaring Mouse Cycles, a small but well-loved independent bike shop on Crissy Field’s west end.

-While gazing at a gorgeous $6,000 Specialized Shiv I had no business looking at much less buying, I was approached by a shop employee who probably noticed the drool falling from the sides of my mouth.
+While gazing at a gorgeous $6,000 Specialized Shiv I had no business staring at, much less buying, I was approached by a shop employee who probably noticed the drool dripping from the sides of my mouth.
 We got to talking, and I learned she was a triathlete, too, newly hired to expand Roaring Mouse’s burgeoning triathlon business.
 After talking about our favorite California races, she asked me if I’d heard about the new triathlon center opening up next door.
-I certainly had not, and told her that if she was joking, I’d need a bottle’s worth of anti-depressants to cure my disappointment.
+I certainly had not, and told her that if she was joking I’d need a bottle’s worth of anti-depressants to resolve my disappointment.

 Thankfully she wasn’t joking.
 There are indeed plans to open a 24,000 square-foot, state-of-the-art swimming and fitness facility in the former airplane hangars next door to Roaring Mouse.
 The facility, to be developed by the Presidio Trust in partnership with an anonymous donor, will be eponymously named the “Presidio Aquatic & Fitness Center.”
 Even more newsworthy to you Rare Birds, the Center’s anchor business will be the “California Triathlon Center,” San Francisco’s first triathlon-specific training facility for professional and amateur triathletes.
 Matt Dixon and his purplepatch fitness company will manage the CTC.